19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Magic Apprenticeships.md

 ## Arcane Study

-The default setting has spell learning through the [Arcane Guild](../../Items%20and%20Gear/Economy/Detailed%20Prices/Relevant%20Prices/Arcane%20Guild.md).
+The [Arcane Guild](../../Items%20and%20Gear/Economy/Detailed%20Prices/Relevant%20Prices/Arcane%20Guild.md) of the Mithrinian Empire takes apprentices.

 - *Per Imperial Law, the Guild only teaches spells to initiated members in good standing.*
 - *Per Imperial Law, the Guild does not teach any [Spells](Spells.md) associated with the [Death](../Spells/Spell%20Domains/Death.md) domain.*